From local to non-local correlations: the Dual Boson perspective: EDMFT++ theories

 \subsection{(E)DMFT$+$GW approach}

-Historically, the EDMFT$+$GW approach~\cite{PhysRevLett.109.226401, PhysRevB.87.125149,PhysRevB.90.195114} introduced the first approximations for $\bar{\Sigma}_{\kv\nu}$ and $\bar{\Pi}_{\qv\omega}$.
+Historically, the EDMFT$+$GW approach~\cite{PhysRevB.66.085120, PhysRevLett.90.086402, PhysRevLett.109.226401, PhysRevB.87.125149, PhysRevB.90.195114} introduced the first approximations for $\bar{\Sigma}_{\kv\nu}$ and $\bar{\Pi}_{\qv\omega}$.
 Here, the self-energy and polarization operator diagrams from the GW approximation~\cite{PhysRev.139.A796, GW1, GW2} are added to the dynamical mean-field solution to treat non-local correlations,

 where the coefficient ``2'' in Eq.~\eqref{eq:Sigma_Pi_GW1} accounts for the spin degeneracy.
-To avoid double counting between the impurity correlations and the GW correlations, only the non-local part of Eqs.~\eqref{eq:Sigma_Pi_GW}-\eqref{eq:Sigma_Pi_GW1} is used, i.e., $\bar{\Sigma}^{\rm GW}_{\kv\nu}=~\Sigma^{\rm GW}_{\kv\nu} -~\Sigma^{\rm GW}_{\rm loc}$ and $\bar{\Pi}^{\rm GW}_{\qv\omega} = \Pi^{\rm GW}_{\qv\nu} - \Pi^{\rm GW}_{\rm loc}$.
-Since the local interaction $U$ has already been accounted for the impurity problem, the bare non-local interaction in Eq.~\eqref{eq:Sigma_Pi_GW} can be taken in the form of $V$-- decoupling ($W_0 = V_{\qv}$), which leads to simple separation of local and non-local contributions to the self-energy $\bar{\Sigma}_{\kv\nu}$.
-Unfortunately, this form of renormalized interaction leads to overestimation of non-local correlation effects~\cite{PhysRevLett.109.226401, PhysRevB.87.125149}.
-On the other hand, the form of $UV$-- decoupling ($W_0 = U_{\qv}$) is more consistent with standard perturbation theory for the full Coulomb interaction, but leads to the problems with separation of local and non-local parts of the diagrams as shown in Appendix~\ref{app:GW}.
-Therefore, the form of the renormalized interaction and the way to avoid the double counting in general is a topic of hot discussions nowadays \cite{PhysRevB.91.235114}.
+To avoid double-counting between the impurity correlations and the GW correlations, only the non-local part of Eqs.~\eqref{eq:Sigma_Pi_GW}-\eqref{eq:Sigma_Pi_GW1} is used, i.e., $\bar{\Sigma}^{\rm GW}_{\kv\nu}=~\Sigma^{\rm GW}_{\kv\nu} -~\Sigma^{\rm GW}_{\rm loc}$ and $\bar{\Pi}^{\rm GW}_{\qv\omega} = \Pi^{\rm GW}_{\qv\nu} - \Pi^{\rm GW}_{\rm loc}$.
+Since the local interaction $U$ has already been accounted for in the impurity problem, the bare non-local interaction in Eq.~\eqref{eq:Sigma_Pi_GW} can be taken in the form of $V$-- decoupling ($W_0 = V_{\qv}$), which leads to a simple separation of local and non-local contributions to the self-energy $\bar{\Sigma}_{\kv\nu}$.
+Unfortunately, this form of renormalized interaction overestimates non-local interactions~\cite{PhysRevLett.109.226401, PhysRevB.87.125149}.
+Alternatively, the form of $UV$-- decoupling ($W_0 = U_{\qv}$) is more consistent with standard perturbation theory for the full Coulomb interaction, but leads to the problems with separation of local and non-local parts of the diagrams.
+For example, it accounts only for the large local contribution ${\cal W}_{\omega}$ instead of the small full local four-point vertex function $\gamma^{4,0}$ as shown in Appendix~\ref{app:GW}.
+Therefore, the form of the renormalized interaction and the way to avoid the double-counting in general is a topic of hot discussions nowadays \cite{PhysRevB.91.235114}.